Bayesian Optimization by Kernel Regression and Density-based Exploration: Introduction

+A direct approach to mitigate this cubic bottleneck is to accelerate the underlying GP computations.
+From an algorithmic perspective, a prominent line of research relies on sparse and variational approximations to the GP posterior \cite{liu2020gaussian,mutny2018efficient,titsias2009variational,hensman2015mcmc,tautvaivsas2024scalable,jimenez2023scalable}.
+Complementing these algorithmic developments, significant efforts have focused on leveraging hardware acceleration and distributed computing.
+For instance, exact and low-rank GPs have been scaled to massive datasets via multi-GPU parallelization and iterative solvers \cite{wang2019exact,zhao2025nugpr}.
+Within the broader BO pipeline, this computational scalability is often realized at the system level through GPU-native frameworks \cite{balandat2020botorch} and asynchronous, decentralized architectures \cite{egele2023asynchronous}.
+Beyond sheer computational constraints, successfully scaling GP-BO to real-world applications also requires overcoming the exponential complexity of high-dimensional search spaces \cite{eriksson2019scalable,de2021greed,hvarfner2024vanilla} and modeling the non-stationarity and heteroskedasticity typical of practical hyperparameter tuning landscapes \cite{cowen2022hebo}.

-To address the computational challenges of GP-based BO algorithms, the tree-structured Parzen estimator (TPE) reformulates the EI function as a density ratio estimation problem under specific conditions, avoiding the need for direct computation of the GP mean.
+Instead of modifying the GP, an alternative paradigm bypasses the surrogate model entirely to directly estimate the acquisition function.
+The tree-structured Parzen estimator (TPE) reformulates the EI function as a density ratio estimation problem under specific conditions, avoiding the need for direct computation of the GP mean.
 This method performs well as the number of observations increases \cite{bergstra2011algorithms}.
-Bayesian optimization by density-ratio estimation (BORE) transforms density-ratio estimation into a weighted classification problem, enabling estimation through likelihood-free inference \cite{tiao2021bore,oliveira2022batch}.
+Bayesian optimization by density-ratio estimation (BORE) transforms density-ratio estimation into a weighted classification problem, enabling estimation through likelihood-free inference \cite{tiao2021bore}.
 Building on this approach, likelihood-free Bayesian optimization (LFBO) generalizes the framework to accommodate any acquisition function expressed in the form of expected utility \cite{song2022general,gaudrie2024empirical}.